AVAILABLE 24/7 | FREE CONSULTATION

 Taking something from another party without permission or consent is, at its most general, referred to as theft.
 Typically, the severity of theft charges is dependent on the value of the items that have been stolen, beginning with petty theft and ultimately working up to grand theft through a series of degrees.
 Beyond determining whether or not theft charges will be filed as a first through fourth degree, there are many other factors that will go into the court’s decisions on things like the penalties for a conviction and the impact that these changes will have on the defendant’s life.

 Read more below to learn more about theft crimes in New Jersey, and contact us as soon as possible for your free initial consultation.
-We will be able to discuss the specifics of your charges and the possible consequences that you face for a conviction and help you understand how our experience can be such a significant help to your case.
+Our team of theft lawyers at Lustberg Law Offices will be able to discuss the specifics of your charges and the possible consequences that you face for a conviction and help you understand how our experience can be such a significant help to your case

 Committed to providing clients with individual attention and crafting personalized defense strategies based on the facts of the case.

-As you can imagine by the general definition of “theft,” there are many different situations that can warrant a theft charge.
+As you can imagine by the general definition of “theft,” there are many different situations that can warrant a theft charge in New Jersey.
 The following examples are just a few common situations that result in theft charges.
 The next section will explain how these crimes are charged to a certain degree.

-Petty theft is typically a misdemeanor but is filed as a “disorderly person’s offense” and is applied in situations where the value of the goods stolen is minor.
+Petty theft in New Jersey is typically a misdemeanor but is filed as a “disorderly person’s offense” and is applied in situations where the value of the goods stolen is minor.
 This can be something like stealing money from a tip jar, pocket cash from someone’s home, or other goods of low value.
-When the value of the goods or money that you stole, or were caught attempting to steal, amount to less than $500, you will likely be charged with petty theft.
+When the value of the goods or money that you stole, or were caught attempting to steal, amounts to less than $500, you will likely be charged with petty theft.

-Shoplifting is another example of petty theft, although there are situations where a shoplifting charge could be elevated to a higher degree if the value of the good stolen adds up to enough.
-You can be charged with shoplifting even if you are caught in the act of attempting to steal something, by being caught concealing merchandise in a store or tampering with price tags.
+Shoplifting is another example of petty theft in New Jersey, although there are situations where a shoplifting charge could be elevated to a higher degree if the value of the goods stolen adds up to enough.
+You can be charged with shoplifting in New Jersey even if you are caught in the act of attempting to steal something, by being caught concealing merchandise in a store or tampering with price tags.

-Robbery is the act of taking something that someone else owns or possesses through either violence or the threat of violence.
+In New Jersey, robbery is the act of taking something that someone else owns or possesses through either violence or the threat of violence.
 This could be, for example, threatening someone with a knife and taking money from them that they have just withdrawn from an ATM, or forcing a cashier to hand over the money in their till.
-Armed robbery charges are applied when the person uses a weapon such as a knife or a gun during the act.
+Armed robbery charges in New Jersey are applied when the person uses a weapon such as a knife or a gun during the act.

 Facing a theft charge can make a huge impact on someone’s life.
 It may seem like a minor charge, however, a theft charge can actually carry serious consequences.
 This is why it’s very important to seek the help of a defense lawyer who can help you navigate the complexities of the legal system.

-At Lustberg Law Offices, LLC, attorney Adam M. Lustberg and our team of theft defense attorneys may be able to help.
+At Lustberg Law Offices, LLC, attorney Adam M. Lustberg and our team of theft defense attorneys may be able to help create a solid criminal defense for you.

 New Jersey does not adhere to the distinction of a “misdemeanor” or a “felony” charge when pertaining to theft charges.
 Instead, there are a series of degrees that are applied depending on specific factors of the case.